flowdy/FlowgencyTM/README.md

      * but due to its low level and flexibility it makes Moose possible
   * Date::Calc – Time-related calculations
   * SQLite, DBIx::Class – Database Model
-  * Mojolicious – so you have your own server and need not expose any data
+  * Mojolicious – so you have your own server and need not expose any data, and you need not rely on the availability of a third party
   * Firefox – for testing and using FlowgencyTM (+ various other browsers)

 Contact Author / Project initiator